The three pillars of financial inclusion

 How does the Index define financial inclusion?

 While this is a helpful starting point, the broad-based and complex nature of financial inclusivity implies that there is no single, catch-all metric that can be employed to observe the state of financial inclusion globally.
-As such, the Index looks at financial inclusion through three lenses: support provided to people by the government, the financial system, and employers.
+As such, the Index analyzes financial inclusion around three clearly defined pillars: the support provided to people by the government, the financial system, and employers.

 How does the Index differ from other indices?

-The Global Financial Inclusion Index draws upon a wide range of verified public and survey-based datapoints, providing insights into the extent to which governments promote financial inclusion, the availability and uptake of financial products and services, and the level of support employers provide to their employees across 42 markets.
+The Global Financial Inclusion Index draws upon a wide range of data, providing insights into the extent to which governments promote financial inclusion, the availability and uptake of financial products and services, and the level of support employers provide to their employees across 41 markets.

 About the methodology